tsosi-org/tsosi-org.github.io/content/post/2025-04-29--scoss-webinar/index.md

 - One goal is to increase trust in open science infrastructure.

-- TSOSI can be used to identify key stakeholders in funding infrastructure, which could facilitate organizing a conference to encourage institutions to join the movement.
+- TSOSI can be used to identify key stakeholders in funding infrastructure, which could help organizing a conference to encourage institutions to join the movement.

 - Versioning the API would be beneficial for all users, ensuring they are aware of any changes made.